FindoraNetwork/noah/README.md

 ### Run the tests

 Run all the tests.
-This includes documentation tests and also property-testing tests which may be slow.
+This includes documentation tests and also property-testing tests which are slow.

 ```
 > cargo test